 Did somebody say ‘Just-Data’?

-Kris’ talk centred on Just-Data, a service launched in 2019 that’s one of the crowning achievements of Just-Eat’s digital transformation.
+Kris’ talk centered on Just-Data, a service launched in 2019 that’s one of the crowning achievements of Just-Eat’s digital transformation.
 Powered by ThoughtSpot, Just-Data was initially launched as self-service analytics for Just Eat’s Key Account Managers and other business users.
 After seeing strong adoption internally, Kris and his team knew their partners outside of Just Eat could benefit from the same access to data through search.
 Just-Data was recently extended to branded restaurant partners, which now use the service to gain a competitive edge.
 Just-Data helps these restaurant partners understand, for example, which times of day are busiest so they can resource accordingly, and how individual stores are performing.
 The popular service is now in use by 90 brands in 4 countries.

 The “Data Delivery Spectrum”